Domain size asymptotics for Markov logic networks: Colour proportions expressible with quantifier-free MLNs and the relative strength of MLNs versus lifted Bayesian networks

 In this section we consider the simplest case of a nonempty language $\sigma$, namely when $\sigma = \{R\}$ where $R$ is a unary relation symbol, and we can think of $R(x)$ as meaning ``$x$ is coloured''.
-We will describe the probability distributions that quantifier-free MLNs over $\sigma$ can determine in a fairly precise way and the proof shows that the weights play a vital role (Theorem~\ref{characterization of quantifier-free MLNs for colourings}).
-This will be used (in combination with Theorems~\ref{MLN with two convergence points} and~\ref{limits of MLNs}) to show that quantifier-free MLNs and lifted Bayesian networks are ``asymptotically incomparable''.
-We begin by mentioning a characteristic property of lifted Bayesian networks over $\sigma$.
+We will give an almost complete characterization of the asymptotic properties of sequences $(\mbbP_n^\mbbM : n \in \mbbN^+)$ where $\mbbM$ is an MLN over $\sigma$ (Theorem~\ref{characterization of quantifier-free MLNs for colourings}).
+We also show that MLNs over $\sigma$ and LNBs over $\sigma$ are incomparable (Theorems~\ref{MLN with two convergence points} and~\ref{limits of MLNs}).
+A similar result for more general languages, which builds on the results of this section, is given in Section~\ref{MLNs versus LBNs over richer languages}.